vicendominguez/wowza-zabbix-template/README.md

 Environment
 -----------

-I am using this script in my production enviroment:
+I am using this script in my production environment:

 * Wowza 3.x
 * Zabbix 2.2.x